twoerd/large_cast_rpg/README.md

 person from recovering from wounds.
 No wounds heal if the victim doesn't have proper food, water, and sleep in the last day.
-Wounds cannot heal if they are wet or dirty, such as if the victim doesn't have a tent or other shelter, or doesn't have a change of clothes.
+Wounds cannot heal if they are wet or dirty, such as if the victim doesn't have a tent or other shelter during inclement weather, or doesn't have a change of clothes.
 Major wounds cannot heal if the body part is used.
 For a major wound on the head or torso, the victim must be bedridden.
 For a major wound on the leg, they may not walk (but can ride, or be carried).
 For a major wound on the arm, they may not use that arm or hand.

 ## 4.07 Conditions